Updated August 2021

 The informal resolution process is not available in a complaint involving more than two parties unless (a) all parties voluntarily consent to use the informal resolution process, (b) there is an understanding among all parties about what happens when the right of any party to stop the informal resolution process and commence (or return to) the formal investigation and resolution process is invoked, and (c) there is an understanding among all parties about whether some parties, but not all, can agree to a resolution.
-No party should feel intimidated, coerced or threatened to participate in an informal resolution process, and the Associate Provost for Equity and Diversity and Title IX Coordinator will not authorize use of the informal resolution process where there is reason to believe that a party’s consent to use the process is not truly voluntary.
+No party should feel intimidated, coerced or threatened to participate in an informal resolution process, and the Title IX Coordinator and Equity and Diversity Officer will not authorize use of the informal resolution process where there is reason to believe that a party’s consent to use the process is not truly voluntary.

 The informal resolution process may also be used if the Respondent wishes to accept responsibility for all or part of the alleged policy violations.
-If the Respondent indicates an intent to accept responsibility for all or part of the alleged misconduct, the formal investigation and adjudication process will be paused, and the Associate Provost for Equity and Diversity and Title IX Coordinator will determine whether informal resolution can be used according to the criteria above.
+If the Respondent indicates an intent to accept responsibility for all or part of the alleged misconduct, the formal investigation and adjudication process will be paused, and the Title IX Coordinator and Equity and Diversity Officer will determine whether informal resolution can be used according to the criteria above.
 If so, the informal resolution process will be used to determine whether all parties and the university are able to agree on sanctions and/or remedies.
 This result is not subject to appeal once all parties indicate their written assent to all agreed upon terms of resolution.

 Supportive measures are available to both parties in the same manner as they would be if the complaint were proceeding under the formal investigation and resolution process.

-The Associate Provost for Equity and Diversity and Title IX Coordinator will offer the informal resolution process to the parties after a complaint is filed by a Complainant if the Associate Provost for Equity and Diversity and Title IX Coordinator believes informal resolution may be appropriate.
+The Title IX Coordinator and Equity and Diversity Officer will offer the informal resolution process to the parties after a complaint is filed by a Complainant if the Title IX Coordinator and Equity and Diversity Officer believes informal resolution may be appropriate.
 Both parties must consent to use the informal resolution process.
 Either party in an informal resolution process may terminate it at any time and the complaint will proceed (or return) to the formal investigation and resolution process.
 In some instances, as detailed below, the facilitator in the informal resolution process may terminate the process as well.